Words by Simon Difford

 One of the reasons for the decline of this cocktails could be the perceived faff involved in its production - especially the 'Tom & Jerry batter' base.
 However, it's easy to make and uses everyday household and easy to obtain ingredients.
 Our Tom & Jerry recipe has six easy to follow steps to make enough to serve anything from 6 to 48 people.

 Due to his own claims of being this drink's inventor, the Tom & Jerry was for many years credited to Jerry Thomas at the Planter's House Hotel in St Louis.
 However, the Tom & Jerry cocktail's real origins predate the flamboyant 'Professor'.

-Although there are many earlier written references to this drink, the cocktail appeared in Jerry Thomas' first 1862 edition of How To Mix Drinks as follows:
+Although there are earlier written references, the cocktail appeared in Jerry Thomas' first 1862 edition of How To Mix Drinks as follows:

 (Use punch-bowl for the mixture.)